masoodaqaim/chatbot/README.md

 - 7/28: built the jsonfile and coded the outline (pseudocode)
 - 7/28: built the network. having troubles loading data into network. shape of data is out of bound?
 - 8/3: corrected error. trained the network.
 98% accuracy
+- 8/14: built the user input. chat bot works. needs to be improved a bit though

 What still needs to be done:
-- building the user input interface
+- building the user input interface (done: 8/14)

 Learning how to build an AI chatbot from scratch using neural networks.
 This chatbot will be trained for resturant use.
 A few examples of how it will/should respond: